m4nd0mb3/epic-stash/README.md

 - **Download:** Retrieve your stored files quickly and securely.
 - **Security:** Explore our advanced security settings to customize access controls and encryption options.

+## License

+EpicStash is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See the [LICENSE](LICENSE) file for more details.

 ## Support and Contact

 For assistance or inquiries, reach out to our support team at support@epicstash.com.
 We're here to help you make the most of EpicStash!